tpdorsey/tpd-blog/content/pages/about.md

 It's been my experience that, if you want to see change in your community, you need to roll up your sleeves and make the change happen.
 To that end, I've tried to be active in making change in both my local community and within my profession.
 These efforts include:

-* [Southern Vermont Communication Union District (CUD)](https://sovtcud.net/) and [Vermont Communications Union Districts Association (VCUDA)](https://www.vcuda.org/) executive board member, working to bring universal fiber-based broadband to unserved and underserved communities in Vermont.
+* [Southern Vermont Communication Union District (CUD)](https://sovtcud.net/) governing board chair, working to bring universal fiber-based broadband service to unserved and underserved communities in southern Vermont.
+(Success!
+We achieved our universal service goals in November 2023!)
 * [Kode With Klossy](https://www.kodewithklossy.com/) mentor.
 * [FIRST LEGO League](https://www.firstlegoleague.org/) coach.
 * [CodeProject Advisory Board for Women in Technology](http://www.codeproject.com/Articles/542465/CodeProject-Advisory-Board-for-Women-in-Technology) coordinator.